A year has passed since the coronavirus exploded in Europe.

 For the first few weeks we struggled to obtain the materials, but France is the largest linen producer in the world and the quality of French linen is unmatched.

-This is how our two masks were conceived, s-mask type C and s-mask type L – 100% made in France.
+This is how our two masks s-mask type C and s-mask type L were conceived.

 Double-ply, we do not use elastic for the four long laces, this would compromise the quality, the masks’ durability and practicality.
 We wash them at 60 degrees, do not use fabric softener, and iron them with a lot of steam.
 If we are obliged to frequent very crowded places, such as the Paris metro, we wear a surgical mask under our s-mask.
 In over a year we haven't thrown away a single mask!